microsoft/azure-devops-go-api/README.md

     organizationUrl := "https://dev.azure.com/myorg"  // todo: replace value with your organization url personalAccessToken := "XXXXXXXXXXXXXXXXXXXXXXX"  // todo: replace value with your PAT

-    connection := azureDevops.NewConnection(organizationUrl, personalAccessToken)
+    // Create a connection to your organization connection := azureDevops.NewConnection(organizationUrl, personalAccessToken)

-    coreClient, err := core.NewClient(*connection)
+    // Create a client to interact with the Core area coreClient, err := core.NewClient(*connection)
     if err != nil {
         log.Fatal(err)
     }

-    teamProjectReferences, err := coreClient.GetProjects(nil, nil, nil, nil, nil) if err != nil {
+    // Get a list of all team projects teamProjectReferences, err := coreClient.GetProjects(nil, nil, nil, nil, nil) if err != nil {
         log.Fatal(err)
     }

-    for index, teamProjectReference := range *teamProjectReferences {
+    // Print the list of team project names for your organization for index, teamProjectReference := range *teamProjectReferences {
         log.Printf("Name[%v] = %v", index, *teamProjectReference.Name)
     }